GoogleChrome/web.dev/src/site/content/en/fast/codelab-imgix/index.md

 draft: true
 ---

 [imgix](https://www.imgix.com/) is a service that transforms, optimizes, and caches your images for a faster website experience.
-When building your web application, it’s nearly impossible to account for all the [various devices](https://www.mydevice.io/#compare-devices) and screen sizes that it might be viewed on.
-For images, this presents a major problem, because they require optimization specific to the context to display quickly and with high quality — both of which are key metrics for engagement and conversion.
-With imgix, you can ensure that you’re always serving images to your users at the ideal size and speed for their specific device.
+When building your web application, it's nearly impossible to account for all the [various devices](https://www.mydevice.io/#compare-devices) and screen sizes that it might be viewed on.
+For images, this presents a major problem, because they require optimization specific to the context to display quickly and with high quality—both of which are key metrics for engagement and conversion.
+With imgix, you can ensure that you're always serving images to your users at the ideal size and speed for their specific device.
 In addition, imgix provides a wide variety of image transformation options, all easily accessible through a robust API of [URL parameters](https://docs.imgix.com/apis/url?utm_source=webdev&utm_medium=referral&utm_campaign=codelab).

 ## Measure with Lighthouse